At hearings, EPA chief seeks to divert blame for ethics woes

 "You've become the poster child for the abuse of public trust," said Rep. John Sarbanes of Maryland.

-Although some Republicans rallied around Pruitt, reviews were mixed.
+Although most of the Republican lawmakers at the hearings rallied around Pruitt, reviews were mixed.
 Rep. John Shimkus of Illinois, chairman of the first panel that questioned Pruitt, said afterward the EPA chief was "a little vague," adding, "It's never a good idea to blame your staff in public."

-Asked whether Pruitt should resign, he said that's not his call and suggested that's up to President Donald Trump.
+Asked whether Pruitt should resign, he said that's not his call and suggested it's up to President Donald Trump.

+Before Congress, the administrator demonstrated his background as a lawyer, giving clipped answers and sticking to repeating rehearsed talking points.

-Pruitt gave clipped, bureaucratic answers to questions on the many financial allegations against him, relaxing when Republicans on the panel gave him openings to expand on his policy steps at EPA.
+He visibly bristled as Democrats pressed about the many financial allegations against him, then relaxed when Republicans on the panel gave him openings to expand on his policy steps at EPA.

 Mocking Pruitt's opponents, Republican Rep. Kevin Cramer of North Dakota said that as far as the EPA chief's critics were concerned, "I think the greatest sin you've done is you've actually done what President Trump ran on."

-"It's shameful that this day has turned into a personal attack," said GOP Rep. Bill Johnson of Ohio.
+"It's shameful that this day has turned into a personal attack," GOP Rep. Bill Johnson of Ohio said.

 Trump has stood by his EPA chief, but behind closed doors, White House officials concede Pruitt's job is in serious jeopardy.